Bash lints beyond ShellCheck

 Rationale:

-This clearly differentiates continuation lines from neighboring commands.
+This clearly differentiates continuation lines from neighbouring commands.

 SC+2 Use modern test syntax.